 Trend #3: Hadoop Adds To Enterprise Standards

-Hadoop, open-source technology and created in 2006, has already become a big part of the enterprise IT landscape, driven mainly by the demand for big data analytics.
+Hadoop, open-source technology created in 2006, has already become a big part of the enterprise IT landscape, driven mainly by the demand for big data analytics.
 It remains to be seen whether Hadoop will completely take over the current database architecture or not.
-Still, it is fast gaining traction in many companies for its indispensable advantages.
-End-users want faster data exploration techniques, and with Hadoop, you can have it.
+Still, it is gaining traction in many companies for its indispensable advantages.
+End-users want faster data exploration techniques, and you can have it with Hadoop.
 Many businesses around the world are embracing Hadoop.
 Using this will not have to worry about dumping all their enterprise data into the Hadoop repository.
-Without it, extracting valuable insights whenever they want from the vast data pools is simply not possible.
-Lines are already blurring between big data analytics and traditional concepts.
+Without it, extracting valuable insights whenever they want from the vast data pools is not possible.
+Lines are already blurred between big data analytics and traditional concepts.

 READ MORE :